EtherTyper/santa/README.md

 ### Local Server: Push Access

+For local server purposes, I'm not going to go into authentication details, as it again depends on the protocol.
+In the simple, local protocol, file, everyone can push and pull who has equivalent access to the file system.
+As I'm writing this on a MacBook, that's the scenario I'll consider.
+Again, [Chapter 4.1](https://git-scm.com/book/en/v1/Git-on-the-Server-The-Protocols) of Pro Git will help.

 ### Through GitHub: Collaborator Access

 On the front page of your repository at github.com, navigate to Settings, and then Collaborators.